Is 2 Subs Better than 3?

 Are 4 subs better than 2?

-In this trial of, there was a 15” subwoofer, put up against 2 12” subs, and 4 8” subs.
+In this trial, there was a 15” subwoofer, put up against 2 12” subs, and 4 8” subs.
 All three had the same 200-watt power amplifiers.
-Then they were blind tested to see which option people liked more.
+They were blind tested to see which option people liked more.
 Everyone believed that the 15” had the most in-you-guts bass, but the 4 8” cubs were favored for their better balance when it came to movie soundtracks and pitch definition.

 Can I stack subwoofers?

-Staking subs may also risk lots of vibrations going from one sub to another, this might have an impact on the sound and the quality, so it would take some playing around with before you can hit that sweet spot.
+Stacking subs may also risk lots of vibrations going from one sub to another.
+This might have an impact on the sound and the quality, so it would take some playing around with before you can hit that sweet spot.

 Can I use two different subwoofers?

 This is hard news for those who may have one perfectly functional subwoofer, but one that needs replacing.
-It would be understandable that you would not want to waste money on a whole new set-up if you can avoid it and make it work.
+It would be understandable that you would not want to waste money on a whole new set-up if you can avoid it.
+Not every subwoofer is compatible so check carefully before going ahead.
 It can happen, and you can make it work, it just won’t be easy.
-Not every subwoofer is compatible.